2011 West Bengal Legislative Assembly election: National Democratic Alliance

+Seat Allotment

 Candidates

 List of the candidates (constituency wise) of the 3 main parties/alliance:

 Campaign

 Mamata Banerjee ended her campaign on 9 May in the constituency of the incumbent CM Bhattacharjee in Jadavpur a day after Bhattacharjee appealed to the electorate there to return him to power.
 Before campaigning ended at 17:00, she appealed to the electorate to "Help me bring about change."
+The Trinamool Congress heavily campaigned for Paribartan ('change' in Bengali) under its slogan Badla noy Badal chai ('We don't want revenge, we want change' in Bengali), referring the political violence unleashed by the CPI(M) in Singur, Nandigram & Netai.

 Land reform

 Following the general election, with the TMC being an important part of the central government's coalition, the central government eased its controversial land acquisition policy for Special Economic Zones.
 Part of the proposal was that the government would not get involved in land acquisition for private organizations.
 One official from the central ruling coalition was quoted as saying that "There is a tacit understanding between these two critical allies that there will be no decision on the Land Acquisition Bill until the results of West Bengal state elections are clear."
-The issue of land acquisition for development also created a battle zone like situation in the villages between armed cadres of the ruling CPM and the Maoists.
+The issue of land acquisition for development also created a battle zone like situation in the villages between armed cadres of the ruling CPM and the Maoists. as seen in the 2006 Singur anti-land acquisition movement & 2007 Nandigram anti-land acquisition movement.